Skip to main content

 We reserve the right to reclaim an account’s username if:

-• An account has contributed 0 photos and is inactive (an account that has not been logged into) for 12 or more months
+• An account has contributed 0 images and is inactive (an account that has not been logged into) for 12 or more months

-• An account has contributed 1 or more photos and is inactive for 24 or more months.
+• An account has contributed 1 or more images and is inactive for 24 or more months.

 • An account is using a trademarked brand name as a username.